-The global beauty industry is worth an estimated $382 billion a year– and it just keeps growing at a breakneck pace.
+The global beauty industry is worth an estimated $382 billion a year – and it just keeps growing at a breakneck pace.
 For the professionals whose business is beauty, this spells opportunity.
-Hair, nails, makeup, and skincare–the business of cosmetology is hot right now.
+Hair, nails, makeup, and skincare – the business of cosmetology has never been hotter.
 Beauty may be only skin-deep, but it’s anything but trivial.

 Find Cosmetologist School Info For Your State

 The Broad Range of Cosmetological Skills

 Cosmetologists are aficionados of style and connoisseurs of the same products and services they offer their clients.
 Whether providing consultations to help clients decide on a hairstyle and color, giving facials and scalp treatments, or helping clients achieve perfectly sculpted brows, the services cosmetologists provide are always highly personalized and focused on the client.